google/flatbuffers/docs/source/Internals.md

 default value is return.
 Otherwise, the entry is used as offset to the field to be read.

+### Unions

+Unions are encoded as the combination of two fields: an enum representing the union choice and the offset to the actual element.
+FlatBuffers reserves the enumeration constant `NONE` (encoded as 0) to mean that the union field is not set.

 ### Strings and Vectors

 Strings are simply a vector of bytes, and are always